realtimeradio/dsa2000-fpga/petalinux_adi/README.md

 images/linux/boot.scr
 images/linux/image.ub
 uboot.env
-top.bit # will be programmed by linux (useful if you want to omit --fpga in the packaging step above)
+top.bin # will be programmed by uboot (useful if you want to omit --fpga in the packaging step above) top.bit # will be programmed by uboot if top.bin doesn't exist
 ```